Access control privileges determine who can access and perform operations on specific resources in Tabular.

 Role-based access control

-- User: A user identity recognized by Tabular, whether associated with a person or service.
+- User: An identity recognized by Tabular, whether associated with a person or service.

-Every securable resource resides within a logical container in a hierarchy of containers.
-The top-most container is the customer organization.
-Securable resources such as tables are contained in a database, which are in turn contained in a warehouse.
-All warehouses for your Tabular account are contained in the organization.
+Every resource resides within a logical container in a hierarchy of containers.
+The topmost container is the customer organization.
+The organization contains all warehouses for your Tabular account.
+The warehouse contains all your databases, and the databases contain all your tables.

 - Ability to create a database.